gmontoya2483/Shushme/documentation/geofence.md

         }
 ```

-3. Implement a update geofences list, which retrievee a place buffer and convert fills the mGeofenceList ArrayList
+3. Implement a update geofences list, which retrieves a place buffer and convert fills the mGeofenceList ArrayList

  ```java
         public class Geofencing {